banach-space/cpp-tutor/README.md

     and readability, e.g. in some cases there's more comments than code.
 Also, see the [disclaimer](#disclaimer)

-It is assumed that you already:
-  * know some basic C++
-  * are familiar with object-oriented programming
+It is assumed that you already know some basic C++ and are familiar with object-oriented programming.
 These code samples will be helpful if you're switching to C++ from a different object oriented language, are preparing for an interview, or, like myself, are mentoring junior C++ developers.

 Disclaimer
 ----------